jmtc7/autoware-course/05_autonomous_driving_stacks/README.md

 - Why they are necessary.
 - How to use the Autoware-provided AD stack.

 The provided PDFs can be found in the Apex.AI's [autowareclass2020 repository](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/05_Architectures), in GitLab.
 There is one for the [first](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/05_Architectures/Part_1.pdf), [second](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/05_Architectures/Part_2.pdf) and [third](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/05_Architectures/Part_3.pdf) parts of the lecture.
 The first part will go through AD stacks, the second will be about why and how to integrate Autoware in a research vehile and the third will analyze an Autoware use case.
+The PDFs are included in the *resources* folder of this directory.

 ---